TingFf/Red-Alpha-Specialist-Training-Programme/README.md

 This repository serves as a place to document the work I’ve completed and the knowledge I’ve gained throughout this journey.
 I also plan to share some of my personal experiences and insights here as I continue to grow in the field.

 Python Notes:
 Everything is python is a object.
-== checks equality
+== checks equality.
 is checks identity.
 Check whethers is it pointing the same object.